Julie Cooper (politician): Local politics and 2010 general election

-2015 general election and Constituency MP
+2015 general election and constituency MP

 In July 2013, she was selected to contest the seat again in 2015, an all female shortlist was used, and selection was conducted through a secret ballot.
 Along with other seats in East Lancashire, Labour regarded winning the Burnley constituency as an important step to return to government.

 Among the issues Cooper's campaign focused on were employment, health, and questioning the effects of the austerity programme pursued by the Conservative–Liberal Democrat coalition.
 She rejected Birtwistle's argument that Burnley Hospital's upgraded urgent-care centre was effectively an accident and emergency department, and claimed credit for new investment in the town during her tenure as leader of the council.

 At the election she took the seat back from the Liberal Democrats, defeating Birtwistle with a 6.3% swing in Labour's favour.
 Following the resignation of Ed Miliband as Labour leader in the wake of the election, Cooper was one of 68 MPs to give their support to Andy Burnham in the subsequent leadership contest.

 Cooper gave her maiden speech to the House of Commons on 1 June.
 On 4 June Cooper was announced as one of twenty House of Commons backbenchers who would be given parliamentary time to introduce a private member's bill, coming fourth on the list.
 Her bill, to exempt carers from having to pay hospital car parking charges, received its first reading on 24 June.
-At the second reading, in October, it was talked out in a filibuster by the Conservative MP Philip Davies.
+At the second reading, in October, the Conservative MP Philip Davies talked it out in a filibuster.

 When, in September 2015, Labour elected Jeremy Corbyn as Miliband's successor with 59.5% of first preference votes, and Tom Watson as his deputy, Cooper called for members to support the party's new leadership: "This is a very decisive result.
 There is no arguing about it.
 It’s plain to see what the party members want.
 The job now is to get 100% behind the leader and the deputy."
-She later supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.
+She later supported Owen Smith in the failed attempt to replace Corbyn in the 2016 Labour leadership election.

 Cooper supported Remain in the EU referendum.
 Following the vote, in which the Burnley electorate voted 66.6% in favour of Leave, she said she was “in shock” at the result.
 She added: “There has been a lot of nonsense on both sides but I have certainly never been one for scaremongering.
 I actually do think this will leave the NHS worse off though.
 I really do worry for its future”.
 She also said it was “a time of great uncertainty for business owners in general”.
 In September 2017, she voted against the European Repeal Bill.

-Cooper stood for re-election and was one of the many Labour MPs to be defeated.
+In 2019, Cooper stood for re-election and was one of the many Labour MPs to be defeated, in her case by Conservative challenger Antony Higginbotham.